Package 'cffr'

 x

-The source that would be used for generating the cff object.
-It could be:
+The source used to generate the cff object.
+It can be:

-• A missing value.
-That would retrieve the DESCRIPTION file on your in-development package.
+• A missing value, which retrieves the DESCRIPTION file from your in-development R package.

-• The name of an installed package ("jsonlite"), or
+• The name of an installed package ("jsonlite").

 keys

 List of additional keys to add to the cff object.
-See Details.
+See cff_modify().

 cff_version